FarhaanJamal/MagicChart-Public/README.md

 # MagicChart
-Magic Chart is an AI-powered tool designed to predict the high and low points of the NIFTY50 index that might reach during specific timeframes (1, 3, 5, 15 minutes, and 1 hour) for the currently open market candle.
+Magic Chart is an AI-powered leading indicator designed to predict the high and low points of the NIFTY50 index that might reach during specific timeframes (1, 3, 5, 15 minutes, and 1 hour) for the currently open market candle.

 Key Features:
 1. Powered by advanced "transformer models" to analyze market trends.